What Is a Growth Marketer?

 A growth marketer combines analytical thinking with creative experimentation to drive measurable business outcomes across the entire customer journey.
 Unlike conventional marketers who might focus solely on acquisition, growth marketers obsess over the full funnel: acquisition, activation, retention, revenue, and referral.

-Whether you're considering a career pivot, looking to hire your first growth marketer, or seeking to understand how this role can transform your business, this guide covers everything you need to know.
+Whether you're considering a career pivot, looking to hire a growth marketer, or seeking to understand how this role can transform your business, this guide covers everything you need to know.
+For a more opinionated take on what separates real growth marketers from those who just use the title, see What Is a Growth Marketer?
+(And Why Most Aren't).

 A growth marketer is a marketing professional who uses data-driven experimentation to identify the most effective ways to grow a business.
 Rather than relying on intuition or "best practices," growth marketers run rapid tests, analyze results, and double down on what works.